vanceism7/ls-cpp2/README.md

   lsp functionality into its own module so we can get `server.ts` really clean looking at the end

 - `util.ts`:
-  This file contains very general helper functions that are probably used by many other modules
+  This file contains very general helper functions that are used by many other modules

 - Test Files:
-  For each functionality implementation file (like `definition.ts`), I want to make a `*.test.ts` equivalent to we have an easy way to test things out each piece of functionality if needed.
+  For each functionality implementation file (like `definition.ts`), I want to make a `*.test.ts` equivalent so we have an easy way to test each piece of functionality if needed.

 ## Other notes: